 Long before Hurricane Matthew began churning up the Florida coastline and residents began boarding up windows, Lowe’s teams were working 24/7 to prepare for the massive storm.

-“Our main goal is to keep stores operating as normally as possible for as long as possible,” said Rick Neudorff, operations manager for Lowe’s Emergency Command Center in Wilkesboro, North Carolina.
+“Our main goal is to keep stores operating as normally as possible for as long as possible,” said a company spokesperson for Lowe’s Emergency Command Center in Wilkesboro, North Carolina.
 “Ahead of a storm like Hurricane Matthew, we’re doing everything we can to make sure our stores have the critical items people will need before, during and after the event.”

 Lowe’s Command Center was created in 1989 in the wake of Hurricane Hugo, which caused more than $7 billion worth of damage in the U.S., according to the National Oceanic and Atmospheric Administration.
 During significant weather events, Command Center employees in Wilkesboro and down the road at Lowe’s headquarters in Mooresville essentially work around the clock to get critical supplies to stores.

-“It allows us to be much more efficient and have a coordinated effort for storm preparedness and storm response,” said Neudorff, who also works with multiple weather service partners and local and federal emergency management officials to track and plan for impending storms.
+“It allows us to be much more efficient and have a coordinated effort for storm preparedness and storm response,” the spokesperson said, who also works with multiple weather service partners and local and federal emergency management officials to track and plan for impending storms.

 While emergency relief supplies are prepositioned at Lowe’s stores in hurricane-prone communities, Command Center leaders recognized early on that Hurricane Matthew was going to threaten much of the Atlantic Coast and would require a significant response.
 They worked with vendors to ship products directly to stores and briefed Lowe’s coastal holding facilities and regional distribution centers across the Southeast to prepare for the storm.